Helpful Links for Market & Economic Data

 - The Wall Street Journal’s Data Center provides a wide array of information including bond index returns.

 Please note: You will need to refresh these links to get the latest data by adjusting the date ranges.
-You can adjust these series various ways using the “units” measure found at the “graph” tab.
-All of these data are freely downloadable using the export button and citation instructions are also included.
+You can adjust these series various ways using the “units” measure found in the “Edit Graph” feature.
+All of these data are freely downloadable using the export button and citation instructions are also listed in the “Notes” section.

 Primary sources here are Eurostat (the EU and eurozone) and the UK’s Office for National Statistics.